 But the reality is, I still get surprised!

 Some books that you’d swear are a sure thing, never take off.
 Others that publish on a wing and a prayer, end up being cult favorites.

-But I can tell you that there are 5 characteristics of a bestseller that every indie author should take note of in prep for publication.
+But I can tell you that there are 5 simple strategies that every self-published author should take note of in prep for publication.